How to single crochet for beginners step by step tutorial

 2. Pull the yarn through the chain stitch.
 You should now have two loops on your hook.

-That pull-through motion is the heart of how to single crochet.
+That pull-through motion is the heart of how to single crochet for beginners.
+Once it feels smooth, you are halfway there.
 Once it feels smooth, you are halfway there.

-Step 5: Yarn Over Again and Pull Through Both Loops
+How Do You Complete Step 5: Yarn Over Again and Pull Through Both Loops?

 This is the step that completes the stitch.